Beyond accuracy: quantifying the reliability of Multiple Instance Learning for Whole Slide Image classification: Introduction

 Reliability refers to the ability of a system or model to perform as expected under standard and well-defined conditions.
 The reliability of MIL models is essential for gaining the trust of physicians, ensuring successful deployment in clinical settings, and adhering to established healthcare standards.
 Reliable models focus on biologically pertinent features, grounded in established scientific knowledge, when making predictions.
-For instance, in the context of computational pathology, an unreliable MIL model might erroneously focus on artifacts or irrelevant features, leading to false positives or negatives in critical tasks such as tumor detection or subtyping.
+In the context of computational pathology, an unreliable MIL model might erroneously focus on artifacts or irrelevant features, leading to false positives or negatives in critical tasks such as tumor detection or subtyping.
+For example, a model could achieve high slide-level accuracy by correctly predicting tumor presence in most cases, yet consistently rely on irrelevant regions such as staining or scanner-induced artifacts, making it accurate but not reliable.
+Conversely, a model could consistently focus on biologically meaningful regions (reliable) but exhibit slightly lower overall accuracy due to ambiguous or noisy labels.
 Such errors could result in misdiagnoses, delays in treatment, or unnecessary interventions, underscoring the need for robust reliability evaluations.
-Achieving reliability in MIL models is particularly challenging due to the inherent variability in histopathology data, including differences in staining, scanning resolutions, and patient-specific biological heterogeneity.
+Achieving reliability in MIL models for computational patholopgy is particularly challenging due to the inherent variability in histopathology data, including differences in staining, scanning resolutions, and patient-specific biological heterogeneity \cite{komura2018machine}.
 Furthermore, the weakly-supervised nature of MIL exacerbates these challenges by relying on coarse slide-level labels without precise spatial annotations.
 Addressing these limitations requires not only model improvements but also careful evaluation frameworks that ensure predictions align with domain knowledge and clinical relevance.
 By fostering reliable MIL models, computational pathology can advance toward broader acceptance and integration into clinical workflows.